 Would you like to write for Kansas City magazine?
 Here’s what you need to know.

-Kansas City magazine is a city magazine that was founded in 2005 and reaches 135,000 readers in print and millions online.
-Our largest concentration of readers are in Johnson County and Kansas City, Missouri.
-The magazine’s coverage ranges from features on serious topics like homicide rates to concert picks and lifestyle pieces about the season’s hottest handbag trends.
+Kansas City is a city magazine that was founded in 2005 and reaches 135,000 readers in print and millions online.
+Our largest concentration of readers is in Johnson County and Kansas City, Missouri.
+The magazine’s coverage ranges from features on serious topics like homicide rates to concert picks and lifestyle pieces about the season’s hottest trends.

 Kansas City is the only local magazine that is a member of the City and Regional Magazine Association, which means we uphold standards for editorial independence and transparency.
 We’re also the only local magazine that has been nationally recognized for excellence.